FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 - Show a preview of Team Library entries on click. [#1657](https://github.com/flowforge/flowforge/issues/1657)

+- Add a synchronous mode for the FlowForge context store. [#17](https://github.com/flowforge/flowforge-nr-persistent-context/issues/17)

+- Add a Last Seen status for devices connecting to FlowForge. [#1599](https://github.com/flowforge/flowforge/issues/1599)

+- Added a check to ensure the team slug is unique. [#1609](https://github.com/flowforge/flowforge/issues/1609)

 ## Bug Fixes

 We've fixed the following bugs in this release.